venkatesh551/goals/ReadBooks.md

 4. Maximum achievement  brian Tracy

+5. 10 minutes Declutter : The stress free habit for simplifying your Home

+6. 10 minutes Digital Declutter : Simple habit to eliminate Technology Overload

+7. The Life Changing Magic of Tidying Up : Marie Kondo

+8. What if - Randal

+9. The real magic of the rainbow

+10. What the buddha Taught

+11. Rich Habits

+Biograhies, Self-Help books

 http://alexreichert.com/learn/reading-list/nonfiction/

 Bill Gates reads about 50 books every year, Mark Cuban reads three hours every day, Mark Zuckerberg resolved to read 24 books in a year, and Warren Buffett spends 80 percent of his day reading.